-This is my own recipe, and it always gets compliments due to it's great savoury flavour.
-The size of the rolls or parcels can be varied, so party size options can easily be an alternative, just adjust the quantities of pastry and cooking time accordingly.
+This is my own recipe, and it always gets compliments due to its great savoury flavour.
+The size of the rolls can be varied, so you can make these in a bite-size for parties—just adjust the quantities of pastry and cooking time accordingly.

 - 500 g of sausage meat

 - 85 g packet of sage and onion stuffing mix

 - 165 g of sweet corn (either frozen or canned)

 - 2 -3 tablespoons of double cream

 - 1 teaspoon of dried mustard powder or 2 teaspoons of mustard (preferably English mustard)

 - 2 -3 teaspoons of dried mixed herbs

 - 500 g packet of puff (or flaky) pastry

 - Place the sausage meat, sage-and-onion stuffing mix, sweet corn, mustard powder, salt, pepper, mixed herbs, cream, and one of the eggs in a large mixing bowl.